cbigham25/caleb-bigham-challenge-9/README.md

-  # This is a title
+  # README Generator

   ## License
   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

   ## Description
-  This is a descrption
+  This app prompts the user with a series of questions, the answers of which will be added to a professional  looking README.md file.
+Multiple README files can be created, each one will have a unique timestamp.

   ## Table of Contents
   * [Installation](#installation)